Tottenham - Arsenal: How to watch, team news, odds, stream link

-Tottenham – Arsenal is a massive north London derby on Sunday (start time, 11:30am ET on NBCSN and online via Peacock Premium) and it will likely have a huge impact on which direction the season of both clubs will head in.
+LONDON — Tottenham – Arsenal is a massive north London derby on Sunday (start time, 11:30am ET online via Peacock Premium) and it will likely have a huge impact on which direction the season of both clubs will head in.

 With 2,000 lucky Tottenham fans allowed to attend this game, they will make plenty of noise given the recent form of Harry Kane and Co.